 Pros of Zero Based Budgets

-- Creating a ZBB will allow you behind the scenes into the nitty-gritty of your finances, giving you a hard look at the facts.
+- Creating a ZBB will allow you to get behind the scenes into the nitty-gritty of your finances, giving you a hard look at the facts.
 It will change your life.
-Numbers don’t lie and being all-knowing instead of ignorant about your money will open up all the possibilities you want from living.
+Numbers don’t lie; being all-knowing instead of ignorant about your money will open up all the possibilities you want from living.

-- Zero based budgeting for your family wil give you permission to invest in the things that are most important.
+- Zero-based budgeting for your family will allow you to invest in the most important things.

-- Opening up your eyes to your money management will spread out before you the areas you might not be aware that you’re spending too much.
-This will give you an opportunity to dial it back and chose a different purpose for those dollars.
-Using that money can beef up our high priority savings for something much bigger than take-out.
+- Opening your eyes to your money management will spread out the areas you might need to know that you’re spending too much.
+This will allow you to dial it back and choose a different purpose for those dollars.
+Using that money can beef up our high-priority savings for something much bigger than take-out.